andriusstank/downhill/doc/docs/intro/part3.md

   nodeMore-- "..." -->nodeMyVectorB1
 ```

-## Sparse nodes  {#sparse-nodes}
+## Sparse nodes

 Inline nodes are still not enough.
 There's still no good way to access members
 of tuples, or other product types for that matter.
+They are important,
-This library differentiates
+because this library differentiates
 unary functions `BVar a -> BVar b` only.
 If we have many variables to differentiate with
 respect to, we have to pack them together into single tuple or record `BVar a`.
 If we have a complex model, `a` might be a complex structure of nested records.